KaiChen1008/Motion-Sensing-Controller/README.md

-# MotionSensing
+# 🎮📱  Motion Sensing Controller

 ## TLDR
-Turn your cellphone to a 3D motion sensing controller.
+Turn your cellphone into a 3D motion-sensing controller.

 ## Details
 // 原因